kevinsguo/stocks-analysis/README.md

 ![VBA_Challenge_2018](Resources/VBA_Challenge_2018.png)

 * From the previous shown time, refactorization has drastically decreased the calculation time needed to perform the necessary results.
 Though both codes do result in a same answer, the refactored code used less than 1% of the time to compute compared to the original code.
 The drastic drop in computing time was a result of creating a for-loop through the data.

+### Advantages of refactoring Code
+* One noticeable advantage is that it makes the code run more efficiently by taking fewer necessary steps.
+* It is easier to understand for future modifications.
+* Less computing memory is needed for the refactoring code.

+### Disadvantages of refactoring Code
+* Refactor would involve more logic to make the for-loop run efficiently, therefore programming time would take longer.
+* Spacing and organization is crucial in organizing the code.